 FirstEnergy Stadium, home of the Cleveland Browns, opened in 1999 and is positioned right on the lakefront.
 The stadium was built on the same site as Cleveland Municipal Stadium, the former home of the Cleveland Indians and Cleveland Browns.
 Catch a game with die-hard fans in the Dawg Pound.
 Don't have a ticket?
 Brownstown East and West is open to the general public on home game days.
 There are tables, a bar, and projector screens so you won’t miss a second of the game!

-Celebrate the centennial anniversary of the Pro Football Hall of Fame this year by visiting Canton, Ohio, where the NFL was founded in September 1920.
+Celebrate the history of football by visiting the Pro Football Hall of Fame in Canton, Ohio, where the NFL was founded in September 1920.
 Football fans can get a closeup of Legends of the Game in the historic Bronze Bust Gallery.
 Make the call in the interactive replay booth.
 Take a family photo next to the iconic Lombardi Trophy.
-Witness the Super Bowl like never before in the Super Bowl 53 Theater and see the full collection of all 53 Super Bowl rings.
+Witness the Super Bowl like never before in the Super Bowl Theater and see the full collection of all Super Bowl rings.

 Nestled snugly on the banks of the Olentangy River, stately Ohio Stadium, home to The Ohio State University Buckeyes football team, is one of the most recognizable landmarks in all of college athletics.
 With its present seating capacity of 102,780, Ohio Stadium is the fourth-largest on-campus facility in the nation.
 Since the opening game against Ohio Wesleyan on Oct.
 7, 1922, more than 36 million fans have streamed through the stadium’s portals.